With political theater, China’s leaders try to show the country is back to normal

 “They will say that if China did not have Xi Jinping and the Communist Party, China would be more like the United States or the United Kingdom, so all Chinese should be very grateful to the party and the leadership of Xi Jinping for steering China through this.”

 Xi has moved to consolidate his position over the past seven years, becoming the most powerful Chinese leader since Mao Zedong.
-But the emergence of the virus in Wuhan late last year, and the global devastation it has inflicted, has threatened his position like nothing else before.
+But the emergence of the virus in Wuhan late last year and the global devastation it has inflicted have threatened his position like nothing before.

 Anger at the party’s initial coverups constituted the biggest challenge to its rule since the Tiananmen Square protests of 1989, analysts say.

-With the Trump administration leading the charge against China and attempting to hold it to account for the pandemic, many policymakers in the United States view Xi as particularly vulnerable and this moment as an opportunity to take aim at the party.
+With the Trump administration leading the charge against China and attempting to hold it to account for the pandemic, many policymakers in the United States suspect Xi is particularly vulnerable and view this moment as an opportunity to take aim at the party.

 But that view could hardly be more different from the perspective inside China: Xi is emerging from this crisis not weaker, but stronger.

-“My view is that he’s gotten nothing but stronger out of this situation, and he will probably use the NPC to bolster his power and influence in the system,” said Christopher Johnson, a former China analyst at the CIA who now runs China Strategies Group, a Washington-based consultancy.
+“My view is that he’s gotten nothing but stronger out of this situation, and he will probably use the [National People’s Congress] to bolster his power and influence in the system,” said Christopher Johnson, a former China analyst at the CIA who now runs the China Strategies Group consultancy.

 “I think we’re going to see some horn-tooting because they can’t help themselves,” he said, referring to the party’s effort to contrast its coronavirus response with that of Western nations.
-With swift lockdowns, China contained the virus and kept its death toll under 5,000, compared with 92,000 in the United States and 35,000 in Britain.
+With swift lockdowns, China contained the virus and kept its death toll under 5,000, according to its official count, compared with 92,000 in the United States and 35,000 in Britain.

-“But there will be some somber muzak playing in the background when [Premier] Li Keqiang delivers his speech,” Johnson said.
+“But there will be some somber Muzak playing in the background when [Premier] Li Keqiang delivers his speech,” Johnson said.

-The NPC is focused on domestic issues and is usually used for announcing policy and personnel changes.
+The National People’s Congress is focused on domestic issues and is usually used for announcing policy and personnel changes.
 At the opening on Friday, Li will deliver his “work report,” a long, dry speech that the party uses to set out its goals and applaud its successes.

 A key part of it is the government’s economic growth forecast, which has edged lower in recent years to reflect China’s deceleration from the juggernaut days of the 2000s.
-Last year, Li set the target at 6-6.5 percent.
+Last year, Li set the target at 6 to 6.5 percent.

 But the coronavirus is exacting a heavy toll on the economy, which contracted by 6.8 percent in the first quarter.
 With the domestic environment subdued and China’s export markets ravaged by the virus, the International Monetary Fund estimates that China’s economy will grow by a mere 1.2 percent this year.